-Policy 10.7.2: The City shall provide to the School Board, at least two weeks prior to the annual meeting, the following information as available, to facilitate adequate monitoring of this Element:
+Policy 10.7.2: The City shall provide to the School Board, at least 2 weeks prior to the annual meeting, the following information as available, to facilitate adequate monitoring of this Element:

-- a.
-Geo-referenced building permit and certificate of occupancy data; - b.
-Summary of actions on preliminary and final plats; and - c.
-Summary of site development plan approvals for multi-family projects.
+- a) Geo-referenced building permit and certificate of occupancy data; - b) Summary of actions on preliminary and final plats; and - c) Summary of site development plan approvals for multi-family projects

+Policy 10.7.3:

-Policy 10.7.3: By January 31st of each year, the City shall provide the School Board with a report on growth and development trends within Panama City.
+By January 31st of each year, the City shall provide the School Board with a report on growth and development trends within Panama City.
 The report shall include, to the extent available:

-- a. the type, number, and location of residential units which have received development order approval; - b. the identification of any development orders issued which contain a provision for school siting; and - c. any additional information related to number of residential dwelling building permits for the preceding year, future land use map amendments, and population projections.
+- a) The type, number, and location of residential units which have received development order approval; - b) The identification of any development orders issued which contain a provision for school siting; and - c) Any additional information related to number of residential dwelling building permits for the preceding year, future land use map amendments, and population projections.

-Map Series: Consistent with Section 163.3177(12)(g), F.S., this element shall include future conditions maps showing existing and anticipated schools over the five-year and long-term planning periods.
+Map Series: This element shall include future conditions maps showing existing and anticipated schools over the 5-year and long-term planning periods.
 The maps may be general over the long-term planning period and do not prescribe a land use on a particular parcel of land.